Table of Content

 Determining the overall surrogacy cost in Georgia is particularly challenging because surrogacy costs vary from state to state.
 The intended parents’ circumstances and a decision will further determine the overall surrogacy in Georgia cost.

-Now, if we look at an estimated figure, surrogacy cost in Georgia would come in between $35,000 and $60,000.
+Now, if we look at an estimated figure, surrogacy cost would come in between $35,000 and $60,000.
 The same cost will change depending on many circumstances and factors.

 For instance, a separate procedure will be carried out in the event of sperm or egg donation, which would incur an additional surrogacy cost for Georgia.